Indigene Theresa Gaskin

 A professional visual artist since 2000, utilizing diverse art media, currently collage; with group and solo exhibits nationally and internationally.

+MessageAs a self-educated visual artist, Indigene utilizes mixed media to create her visual narratives.
 Indigene has been a professional visual artist since 2000, with group and solo exhibits nationally and internationally.
 She has has been publish in a wide range of publications, from magazines to books.
-Now in her sixties (60s); she continues to challenge herself in the collage medium, pulling together her lifelong experience in art making to continue growing as an artist.
-Born in Bronx, New York from Caribbean heritage, she currently resides in Pennsylvania.
+Indigene continues to challenge herself in the collage medium, pulling together her lifelong experience in art making to continue growing as an artist.
+Raised in the Bronx, New York from Caribbean heritage, she currently resides in Pennsylvania.

 Statement